 - Ask another student to form the two cardboard strips so they make a plus sign (+) and staple them together in the center where the two strips join.

 - Ask a third student to find the exact center of the cardboard cross.
-They can do this by simply using a ruler and pencil to draw lines connecting diagonal corners on the center (overlap) section of the cross.
-Where the pencil lines intersect will be the exact middle of the plus sign.
+An easy way to do this is by using a ruler and pencil to draw lines connecting the diagonal corners through the center (overlap) section of the cross.
+Where the pencil lines intersect is the exact middle of the plus sign.

-- Ask the students to staple the side of the cups to the ends of the cardboard strips, making sure the cup openings all face the same direction, as shown in Figure 2.
+- Ask teams to staple the sides of the cups to the ends of the cardboard strips, making sure the cup openings all face the same direction, as shown in Figure 2.

-- Finally, have a student push the pin through the center of the cardboard (where the pencil lines intersect) and attach the cardboard plus sign to the eraser end of the pencil.
+- Next, push the pin through the center of the cardboard (where the pencil lines intersect) and attach the cardboard plus sign to the eraser end of the pencil.

-- Ask the groups to gently blow on the cups to make sure the cardboard spins around freely on the pin.
+- Direct the teams to gently blow on the cups to make sure the cardboard structure spins freely around on the pin.
 They may need to adjust their models slightly before proceeding.

-- Take the students outside with their partially constructed anemometers, their second-hand timer and their ball of clay.
+- Take the students outside with their partially constructed anemometers, second-hand timer and clay balls.

-- Have each group choose a different spot where they would like to measure the wind speed.
+- Have each group choose a different spot where they want to measure the wind speed.

-- Ask each of the groups to measure and record the wind speed by counting the number of times the anemometer spins around in one minute.
-(Note: to make this simple, they should watch the colored cup, and as it passes the pencil, they should count/add 1).
-Students should take at least three measurements of the wind speed at their location.
+- Direct the groups to measure and record the wind speed by counting the number of times the anemometer spins around in 1 minute.
+(Note: To make this simple, advise them to count one rotation each time the colored cup to passes by the pencil.)
+Require groups to take at least three wind speed measurements at their locations.

-- Have students calculate an average wind speed at their location.
+- Have students calculate the average wind speed for their locations.
 Consider calculating a class average as well.
 Discuss the minimum, maximum and average wind speed at the time of measurement.

-- Have students complete the Power Math Worksheet and check answers with another person in their group.
+- Have students complete the worksheet and check their answers with another person in their group.

-Students should be careful not to lose the push pins; for this reason, only pass out one pin to each group of students.
+Advise students to be careful not to lose the push pins; it helps to just hand out one pin to each team.

-Build and test a sample anemometer before trying this activity with your students.
+Build and test a sample anemometer before trying this activity with students.

-Students will build a model anemometer in this activity that only provides an approximation of how fast the wind is blowing.
-A real anemometer will more accurately measure how fast the wind is blowing.
+The model anemomter that students build in this activity only provides an approximation of how fast the wind is blowing.
+A real anemometer more accurately measures how fast the wind is blowing.

-Make sure that students make an even plus sign from the cardboard strips — that is, each leg of the plus sign must be the same length.
+Make sure that students make an even plus sign from the cardboard strips—that is, making each leg of the plus sign the same length.
 The axis of the anemometer needs to be placed precisely at the center of the cardboard plus sign.
 Some students may find determining the exact center of the cardboard plus sign difficult.

 Brainstorming: Brainstorm with students some advantages and disadvantages of using windpower.
-Write answers on the board
+Write their ideas on the classroom board.

 Activity Embedded Assessment

-Calculations: Have students calculate an average wind speed at their location.
+Calculations: Have students calculate an average wind speed for their locations.
 Consider calculating a class average as well.
 Discuss the minimum, maximum and average wind speed at the time of measurement.

-Power Math Worksheet: Have students complete the Power Math Worksheet and check answers with another person in their group.
+Power Math Worksheet: Have students individually complete the Power Math Worksheet and check their answers with another person in the group.

-Toss a Question: Give the students a list of the questions below without answers.
-Students should work in their teams and toss a ball or wad of paper back and forth.
+Toss a Question: Give students a list of the questions below without answers.
+Direct them to work in their teams and toss a ball or wad of paper back and forth.
 The student with the ball asks a question and then tosses the ball to someone for an answer.
-If a student does know the answer, he or she tosses the ball onward until someone gets it.
-Go over answers at the end.
+If a student does know the answer, s/he tosses the ball onward until someone gets it.
+At the end, go over the answers.